startupemulator/challenges/ToDo App Challenge/README.md

 ## User Stories

-In this version of the ToDo list, the user will be getting four options:

 - The user can register.
 - The user can add new ToDo items by entering text in the input box.
 - By pressing the Enter key, the user adds a new item to the list.